MilePrivate/GitPractice/README.md

-commit main after commit 1 ff branch comt 1.
+new ff branch commit 1